-- USS Monitor/CSS Virginia [aka USS Merrimack] After departing Union forces burned the Gosport Navy Yard in Norfolk in April 1861, yard workers salvaged the USS Merrimack and converted her into the ironclad CSS Virginia.
+- USS Monitor/CSS Virginia, also known as the USS Merrimack After departing Union forces burned the Gosport Navy Yard in Norfolk in April 1861, yard workers salvaged the USS Merrimack and converted her into the ironclad CSS Virginia.
 On March 8, 1862, the CSS Virginia left the shipyard and sank two Union warships in Hampton Roads.
 The South’s ironclad rammed and sank the USS Cumberland and set fire to and sank the USS Congress.
-The Monitor was sent to end its rampage and the two ironclads battled for 3 1/2 hours before the Virginia ran aground in its attempt to ram the USS Minnesota.
+The Monitor was sent to end its rampage and the two ironclads battled for 3½ hours before the Virginia ran aground in its attempt to ram the USS Minnesota.
 Visibly damaged, the Virginia retreated and the Monitor withdrew to protect the Minnesota.
 The Confederates destroyed the Virginia soon after to prevent her capture by Union forces.
-The Monitor, victorious in her first battle, sank in a storm off Cape Hatteras, NC.
+The Monitor, victorious in her first battle, sank in a storm off Cape Hatteras, North Carolina.
 The shipwreck is a national underwater sanctuary under the purview of the NOAA.

 - USS Arizona (BB–39) [Pennsylvania class] A lead ship of the honor escort for President Wilson’s trip to France in 1918, she was on Battleship Row at Pearl Harbor when Japanese aircraft appeared just before 8:00 am on Sunday, December 7, 1941.
 The Arizona came under attack almost immediately, and at about 8:10 was hit by an 800-kilogram bomb just forward of turret two on the starboard side.
 Within a few seconds the forward powder magazines exploded, killing 1,177 of the crew, and the ship sank to the bottom of the harbor.
 In 1962 the USS Arizona memorial opened and is now administered by the National Park Service.

 - USS Missouri (BB–63) [Iowa class] The fourth USS Missouri was the last battleship completed by the United States; she was laid down January 6, 1941 by New York Naval Shipyard.
-The Missouri was launched January 29, 1944 and received her sponsorship from Miss Margaret Truman, daughter of then Missouri Senator, Harry S Truman.
+The Missouri was launched on January 29, 1944 and received her sponsorship from Miss Margaret Truman, daughter of the then-Missouri Senator, Harry S. Truman.
 Commissioned on June 11, 1944, the “Mighty Mo,” as she became known, sailed for the Pacific and quickly became the flagship of Admiral Halsey, which is why she was chosen as the site of the formal surrender of the Empire of Japan on the morning of September 1, 1945.